openvswitch/ovs/FAQ.md

    What should I do?

+A: You have the following options:

+   - Use the Linux kernel module supplied with the kernel that you are using.
+(See also the following FAQ.)

-A: If there is a newer version of Open vSwitch, consider building that one, because it may support the kernel that you are building against.
-(To find out, consult the table in the previous answer.)
+   - If there is a newer released version of Open vSwitch, consider building that one, because it may support the kernel that you are building against.
+(To find out, consult the table in the previous FAQ.)

+   - The Open vSwitch "master" branch may support the kernel that you are using, so consider building the kernel module from "master".

-   Otherwise, use the Linux kernel module supplied with the kernel that you are using.
-All versions of Open vSwitch userspace are compatible with all versions of the Open vSwitch kernel module, so this will also work.
-See also the following question.
+  All versions of Open vSwitch userspace are compatible with all versions of the Open vSwitch kernel module, so you do not have to use the kernel module from one source along with the userspace programs from the same source.

 ### Q: What features are not available in the Open vSwitch kernel datapath that ships as part of the upstream Linux kernel?